BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Data.md

     "inactive": "sianora"
 ]
 ```
-It would then entirely elide that list:
+It would then entirely elide that list before releasing it:
 ```
 "cryptfinger.com" [
     ELIDED (10)